Is Surrogacy Legal in the State of New Hampshire?

 Is Surrogacy Legal in New Hampshire?

-• Gestational carrier agreements are recognized and enforceable when executed in writing before any embryo transfer and when statutory safeguards are satisfied.
+• Gestational carrier agreements are expressly recognized when executed in writing and before any embryo transfer.